 Sally Jewell, former U.S. Secretary of the Interior

 In May 2022, I received my PhD in political science from Ohio State University, and joined Nationwide Mutual Insurance Company’s Enterprise Analytics Office as an Analytic Scientist.
 There—in conjunction with the Nationwide Center for Advanced Customer Insights—I also served as a Graduate Research Associate from May 2021 to May 2022.
-In the Enterprise Analytics Office, I’ve worked with the Artificial Intelligence & Machine Learning as well as Behavioral Analytics teams.
-The projects I’ve contributed to involve research techniques ranging from surveys, to causal inference and natural language processing.

 During the Autumn 2020 and Spring 2021 semesters I taught an upper-level course at Ohio State that I developed called Politics of Globalization.
 Before that, I was a Graduate Teaching Assistant for courses including The Comparative Politics of the Welfare State, Politics of Modern Democracies, Introduction to Western Europe, Bureaucracy and Public Policy, and The American Presidency.